 Notifiable complaint: A complaint that alleges a breach of the Education and Care Services National Law and Regulations, National Quality Standard or alleges that the health, safety or wellbeing of a child at the Service may have been compromised.
-Any complaint of this nature must be reported by the Approved Provider or Nominated Supervisor to the Regulatory Authority within 24 hours of the complaint being made - (Section 174[2] [b], Regulation 176[2][b]).

-If the Approved Provider/Nominated Supervisor is unsure whether the matter is a notifiable complaint, it is good practice to contact the Regulatory Authority for confirmation.
-Written reports must include:
+For Early Learning Services, any complaint of this nature must be reported by the Approved Provider or Nominated Supervisor to the Regulatory Authority within 24 hours of the complaint being made - (Section 174[2] [b], Regulation 176[2][b]).
+If the Approved Provider or Nominated Supervisor is unsure whether the matter is a notifiable complaint, it is good practice to contact the Regulatory Authority for confirmation.